11 Double French Manicure Ideas That Are Cooler Than The Classic

 While nail art trends come and go faster than you can say “glazed donut”, there is one nail look that never dwindles in popularity: the French manicure.
-New interpretations of this classic nail style emerge each season, like the “deconstructed” French manicure, micro French tips and the chic French fade.
+New interpretations of this classic nail style emerge each season, like the “deconstructed” French manicure, micro French tips, a muted French manicure and the chic French fade.
 There’s no denying that this timeless style has to be one of the most versatile manicures to opt for.
 It’s this latest iteration of the French manicure that has really got us excited for our next salon appointment, though.

 Enter: the double French manicure.